zakirullin/cognitive-load/README.md

 Even though these layered architectures have accelerated an important shift from traditional database-centric applications to a somewhat infrastructure-independent approach, where the core business logic is independent of anything external, the idea is by no means novel.

 These architectures are not fundamental, they are just subjective, biased consequences of more fundamental principles.
 Why rely on those subjective interpretations?
-Follow the fundamentals instead: isolation, single source of truth, true invariant, complexity, cognitive load and information hiding.
+Follow the fundamentals instead: DIP, isolation, single source of truth, true invariant, complexity, cognitive load and information hiding.

 ## Learning from the Giants
 Take a look at the overarching design principles of one of the biggest tech companies: